-Here's how freight bill audit and payment firms unearth, dig into, and leverage data from freight audits to provide shippers the mother lode of information they need to make intelligent, strategic decisions.
+Here’s how freight bill audit and payment firms unearth and leverage data from freight audits to provide shippers the mother lode of information they need to make intelligent, strategic decisions.

 Like all sectors of the economy, the freight bill audit and payment (FBAP) market continues to evolve and respond to changes in the supply chain and the world at large, including technological advances, COVID-19, and increasing pressure to boost performance while reining in expenses.

 “Today’s fast-moving global environment encourages companies to continually search for new ways to reduce expenses,” says Tom Zygmunt, manager of marketing and business development with Cass Information Systems.
 As part of this, technology continues to enhance the ways in which critical information—including freight payment data—is presented, so that it’s timely and useful.

 This is a change.
 “Traditionally, freight audit was simply processing freight bills, performing an audit, and occasionally supporting the payment of carriers,” says Steve Beda, executive vice president, advisory services, with Trax Technologies, a provider of transportation spend management solutions.
 “The insightful data that resulted from this process was under-valued and under-utilized.”